 11. To promote Freddy’s Dead, New Line held a public funeral for Freddy

 The final 10 minutes being in 3D wasn’t the only gimmick or publicity stunt rolled out for Freddy’s Dead.
-New Line held a funeral for Freddy Krueger at the Hollywood Forever Cemetary, with the press invited to watch as assorted cast members and production people from Freddy’s Dead and prior Elm Street films mournfully watched over an empty coffin adorned with flowers and Freddy’s hat and shirt.
+New Line also held a funeral for Freddy Krueger at the Hollywood Forever Cemetary and invited the press to watch as assorted cast members and production people from Freddy’s Dead and prior Elm Street films mournfully watched over an empty coffin adorned with flowers and Freddy’s hat and shirt.

 12. The city of Los Angeles declared September 12, 1991 (the day before the release of Freddy’s Dead) to be “Freddy Krueger Day”

-It was a way of promoting the city of Los Angeles as well as celebrating Nightmare on Elm Street, which, unlike Friday the 13th, had filmed every franchise entry in Los Angeles, employing plenty of local labor and returning money back into the Los Angeles area.
+It was a way of promoting the city of Los Angeles as well as celebrating Nightmare on Elm Street, which, unlike Friday the 13th, had filmed every franchise entry in Los Angeles, thus employing plenty of local labor and returning money back into the Los Angeles economy.

 13. The producer actually had to step in and direct some of the final scenes